orcc/rvccaltut/net.sf.orcc.tutorial/src/net/sf/orcc/tutorial/l07ControlFlow/README.md

 Before we proceed with imperative elements of the language, it will be essential to describe data types used in RVC CAL.

+The following table shows all predefined data types used in RVC CAL.

 Data type                 | Example | Description
 --------------------------|---------|---------